Using OOP techniques in ES5: A Guide

 In ES5, there are a few limitations in terms of what you cannot do compared to newer versions of JavaScript (ES6 and beyond) when it comes to object-oriented programming (OOP).
 Here are a few aspects that may be limited in ES5:

-3. Private Members: ES5 lacks built-in support for defining truly private members within objects.
+class: ES5 does not have theextendskeyword for class inheritance.
+Instead, prototype-based inheritance is used, which involves manually linking objects through their prototype chains. - Private Members: ES5 lacks built-in support for defining truly private members within objects.
 While you can emulate privacy using closures and naming conventions (like prefixing with an underscore), they are not enforced or restricted by the language itself.

-4. Getters and Setters: ES5 does not have explicit getter and setter syntax like get and set in ES6.
-Instead, you need to define getter and setter methods manually within the object’s prototype.
+- Getters and Setters: ES5 does not have explicit getter and setter syntax like

-6. Iterators and Generators: ES5 does not have built-in support for iterators and generators, which are useful for iterating over collections or creating custom iterable objects.
+thisbinding.
+In ES5, regular functions are used, which may require extra precautions for properthiscontext handling. - Iterators and Generators: ES5 does not have built-in support for iterators and generators, which are useful for iterating over collections or creating custom iterable objects.

 When exploring OOP examples in ES5 while browsing the internet, I have come across numerous implementations.
 Since ES5 lacks native support for the class syntax introduced in ES6, constructor functions and prototypes are widely utilized to define objects and their behaviors.